Granny Flat Insurance: Covering In-Law Suites & Accessory Apartments

 2. Request a rebuild cost appraisal to determine the accurate replacement value of the additional structure

-3. Raise your Coverage A limit (for attached suites) or request a higher Coverage B limit or separate coverage (for detached units)
+3. Raise your Coverage A limit (for attached suites) or ask for an increased Coverage B limit, a dwelling extension endorsement, or a separate policy (for detached units)

-4. Review your liability limits — finished living spaces that are occupied increase liability exposure significantly
+4. Review your liability limits, since finished living spaces that are occupied increase liability exposure significantly

-5. Ask about ordinance or law coverage — if your granny flat was built under older codes, rebuilding after a loss may require costly code upgrades not covered by a basic policy
+5. Ask about ordinance or law coverage, because if your granny flat was built under older codes, rebuilding after a loss may require costly code upgrades not covered by a basic policy

 Pincher's Pro Tip

-Review your policy annually — not just when something changes.
-Construction costs and material prices have risen significantly in recent years, which means your home and ADU rebuild values may have increased even without any renovations.
+Review your policy annually, not just when something changes.
+Construction material costs have continued rising through 2026, driven partly by tariffs on steel, aluminum, and lumber, which means your home and ADU rebuild values may have increased even without any renovations.

 Smart Savings Made Simple!